csstree/csstree/docs/parsing.md

 Type: `string` or `null`
 Default: `null`

-Using for `atruleExpression` context to apply atrule specific parse rules.
+Using for `atrulePrelude` context to apply atrule specific parse rules.

 ### property